GMLC-TDC/HELICS-Tutorial/setup/README.md

 -   Make sure GridLAB-D’s prerequisites are installed: automake, libtool, xerces-c, gcc, g++, and HELICS of course.
--   Checkout feature branch feature/1024 from the GridLAB-D git repository located at <https://github.com/gridlab-d/gridlab-d.git>.
+-   Checkout the `develop` branch from the GridLAB-D git repository located at <https://github.com/gridlab-d/gridlab-d.git>.
 -   On your terminal navigate to your local checkout of the code.
 -   Type `autoreconf -if`